Open Government in the EU blog…

 The Open Government in the European Union project, based at Utrecht University’s School of Governance (USG) and the Amsterdam Centre of European Law and Governance (ACELG), ran from 2010 to 2017 and sought to address the legal and administrative strategies for the promotion of open government in the European Union.
 The project was led by prof. Deirdre Curtin and by prof. Albert Meijer.

 In 2017, much of the project’s core research agenda was taken over by the University of Helsinki’s Eric Castrén Institute, where prof. Päivi Leino launched the Academy of Finland-funded project Transparency in the EU – From Reaction to Manifesto.
-This project runs until 2021.
+This project ran until 2021.

 Since 2010, the researchers involved in these two projects have produced a sizeable corpus of publications that build on research approaches from the fields of law, political science, public administration and other social sciences.
 Moreover, over the years, the projects have (co-)organised several workshops and conferences, and contributed to numerous meetings and publications both for practitioner and general audiences.